dotmpe/node-sitefile/ReadMe.rst

   features
     db-*
-      Looking for database to HTTP endpoints.
+      Looking for database to HTTP endpoints, but also may want to support a backend in core.
+See `DB Feature`_ docs.

+      db-knex
+        Bookshelf is an ORM using Knex.
+Look for an HTTP API.

       f_odata
         - Exploring odata for server-side API for richer document/clients.
           Would need something Express compatible.
 But can create another server and implement only some fancy redir router for sitefile.

           First look at Loopback framework in `x-loopback`.
           Keep focus for Sitefile dev. on client/middleware.

         n-odata-server
           See `x-loopback` project

-  features/db-knex
-    ..

   f_client
     - Added Bower.
 Experimenting with polymer.